airshipit/armada/doc/source/development/getting-started.rst

 .. warning::

-  Armada is only tested against a Ubuntu 16.04 environment.
+  Armada is tested against a Ubuntu 16.04 and Opensuse(leap15.0)environment.

 Clone the Armada repository, ``cd`` into it::